Submitted by Taps Coogan on the 26th of February 2017 to The Sounding Line.

 The US has established free trade agreements with 20 countries beginning in 1985 with Israel.
 Of those 20 countries, the US balance of trade in 2016 has improved with 16 countries compared to the year of implementation of the respective trade agreement.
 Only in four cases (Israel, Mexico, Nicaragua, and South Korea) was the US balance of trade in goods worse (a larger US trade deficit) in 2016 than the year of implementation.

 The following chart sums up the change in the balance of trade with each free trade partner after a free trade agreement was implemented.
 The trade deficit or surplus with each country for the first year the trade agreement has been indexed to 100 regardless of whether it was a deficit or surplus.
 CAFTA refers to the Central American Free Trade Agreement and covers the Dominican Republic, Honduras, Costa Rica, El Salvador, Guatemala, and Nicaragua.

 Of the US Free trade partners, only Mexico and Israel stand out as having dramatically worsened since the adoption of a free trade agreement.
 In the majority of cases, the US trade deficit (or surplus) has improved since the adoption of a free trade agreement.
 This is not to say that the US doesn’t have a problem with trade deficits with the free trade partners.
 It ran a $146 billion trade deficit with its free trade partners in 2016.
-However, only a few trading partners are responsible for that deficit, Mexico being the prime example.
+However, only a few trading partners are responsible for the vast majority of the deficit, Mexico being the prime example.

 As discussed in Part III of the series, the largest source of the $734 billion US trade deficit is China, which is not covered by a free trade agreement.
-The trade deficit with China is $347 billion or 47% of the total US deficit.
+The trade deficit with China is $347 billion or 47% of the total US deficit in 2016.
 After China comes the EU with a deficit of $147 billion and Japan with a deficit of $69 billion.
-These three combined, with whom the US does NOT have a free trade agreement, account for over 76% of the US trade deficit in goods in 2016, and that percentage has been climbing in recent years.
+These three combined, with whom the US does not have a free trade agreement, account for over 76% of the US trade deficit in goods in 2016, and that percentage has been climbing in recent years.